pgjlucas/lipstracking/README.md

 2. Detect the mouth from the detected bounding box
 3. Apply the 2 to the next frame, in the surrounding area of the detected mouth (twice the size)

+## Files

+Different architectures have been implemented and tested:
+1. my_detectedMouth
+2. my_detectedMouthBaseline

 ## Results